Edwards-R/vue-vuetify-deno-oak/README.md

 Create the folder `data`.
 This is where calls to databases go.
 We'll handlethe connection to a database later.

-Create the folder `routes`.
+Create the folder `route`.
 This is where individual route collections willgo.
 For example, an API link for `api/species` which has a full CRUD wouldget a file called `species.ts` which lays out all the commands for that file.See the example for a template.

 In `router.ts` add